 “Wordles, wordles, wordles.”Hamlet

-People have already seen my new creation on Twitter and Facebook so I apologize to them for the old news, but for those who still get their Shakespeare Geek news straight from the blog I’m happy to announce Bardle!
+People have already seen my new creation on Twitter and Facebook, so I apologize to them for the old news.
+For those who still get their Shakespeare Geek news straight from the blog, I’m happy to announce Bardle!

 - All five letter character names are possible answers.
 This will pose a challenge sometimes for plays you may not have read.

-- Some common theatrical terms associated with Shakespeare are valid as well.
-So at some point you’re likely to see words like stage or scene, to give a couple of obvious examples.
+- Some standard theatrical terms associated with Shakespeare are valid as well.
+So at some point, you’re likely to see words like stage or scene, to give some obvious examples.

 - Mostly, though, answers will be words that should have some obvious Shakespeare connection.
 It’s hard to explain until you get the hang of it.
-One tip is to think of the common scenes and quotes you know from Shakespeare, and ask yourself if there’s any five letter words there.
+One tip is to think of the common scenes and quotes you know from Shakespeare and ask yourself if there are any five-letter words there.
 Hamlet’s that one about the guy who talks to the skull … oh, wait, skull!
 All the world’s a stage … world!
 Stage!
 Get it?
 A midsummer what’s what?

-- Lastly, the list of guessable words is made up *only* of words that Shakespeare used.
-This is throwing some people, who expect to use all their standard starter words.
+- Lastly, the list of guessable words is made up *only* of words Shakespeare used.
+This throws some people, who expect to use all their standard starter words.
 Nope.
 If the word doesn’t appear in Shakespeare’s works, chances are you can’t use it.

-Any questions or feedback, please let me know!
-I want it to be fun and not too difficult but I also very much want to keep the Shakespeare theme obvious.
+If you have any questions or feedback, please let me know!
+I want it to be fun and not too difficult, but I also very much want to keep the Shakespeare theme prominent.